Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Side-channel Attacks

 \paragraph{\textbf{EM SCAs on Mobile Phone SoCs.}}

-In 2011, Aboulkassimi et al.~\cite{aboulkassimi2011electromagnetic} presented results of the first EM-based SCA on a modern mobile device.
-The authors target a reference software AES implementation executing on the Java Platform, Micro Edition (Java ME).
-A trigger signal is sent over the device's microSD card interface, using a commercially available EM probe and oscilloscope for signal acquisition (see Figure \ref{fig:driss}).
-Two novel methods are proposed: a spectral density-based approach (SDA) and a template-based resynchronisation approach (TRA).
-These overcome the difficulties in performing EM-based correlation attacks due to the garbage collector and just-in-time (JIT) compiler, which introduce temporal distortions in the EM traces.
-Using the proposed template-based resynchronisation approach, the authors recovered one byte of the AES key in one-hour after analyzing 250 traces of an undisclosed device with a 32-bit RISC processor and 370MHz clock frequency.
-This platform can be considered obsolete nowadays, however.
+To our knowledge, Aboulkassimi et al.~\cite{aboulkassimi2011electromagnetic} (2011) published the first EM-based SCA on a mobile phone, targeting reference AES software implementations on the Java Platform, Micro Edition (Java ME).
+Measurements were triggered using the device's microSD card interface, which were acquired using a commercially available EM probe and oscilloscope (see Figure \ref{fig:driss}).
+The authors presented methods to overcome temporal distortions in EM traces from just-in-time (JIT) compilation and garbage collection used by the Java Virtual Machine (JVM).
+Two methods---a spectral density-based approach (SDA) and a template-based resynchronisation approach (TRA)---were proposed to statistically navigate these issues.
+Using the second approach, one AES key byte could be recovered in an hour with 250 traces from an undisclosed device with a 32-bit RISC processor (370MHz).
+Like~\cite{barenghi2009low}, however, this platform can be considered obsolete nowadays.

-In 2012, Kenworthy and Rohatgi~\cite{kenworthy2012mobile} demonstrated side-channel attacks on three undisclosed mobile devices using elliptic curve cryptography (ECC), RSA and AES.
-The first device---a \emph{``4G LTE smart phone from a major manufacturer''}---is used to perform 2048-bit RSA-CRT encryption, which is a self-written implementation using the square-and-multiply approach.
-From a single trace, the secret RSA-CRT exponents could be recovered using using a Yagi antenna, magnetic probe, an ICOM 7000 receiver, and an Ettus Research USRP digitizer costing \$1000 (USD) at the time of writing.
-The second device, \emph{``a mobile PDA,''} is used to perform elliptic curve point multiplication over P-571 using a self-written double-and-sometimes-add implementation.
-The authors are able to perform full key recovery using a single trace with an EM probe located approximately three meters (10 feet) away from the device.
-The third device, \emph{``another mobile phone from a major mobile manufacturer,''} uses the platform's AES-128 library to perform AES-CBC encryption on a 200kB data buffer.
-In this experiment, traces corresponding to 12,500 individual AES block operations were required to perform key recovery using DPA.
-For all device targets, it is not disclosed whether or how any triggers were used, if at all.
+In 2012, Kenworthy and Rohatgi~\cite{kenworthy2012mobile} reported ECC-, RSA- and AES-based key recovery attacks on three undisclosed mobile devices.
+The first---a \emph{``4G LTE smart phone from a major manufacturer''}---performed RSA-CRT encryptions (2048-bits) using a self-written square-and-multiply implementation.
+From a single trace, the secret exponent could be recovered using a Yagi antenna, magnetic probe, ICOM 7000 receiver, and an Ettus Research USRP digitizer costing \$1000 (USD) at the time.
+The second device, \emph{``a mobile PDA,''} performed elliptic curve point multiplication over P-571 using a self-written double-and-sometimes-add implementation.
+The authors achieved full key recovery using a single trace from an EM probe located three meters (10 feet) from the device.
+The third, \emph{``another mobile phone from a major mobile manufacturer,''} used an OEM cryptographic library to perform 128-bit AES-CBC encryption on a 200kB data buffer.
+In this attack, traces corresponding to 12,500 individual AES block operations were required to perform DPA-based key recovery.
+For all targets, the SoCs were not disclosed nor were the use of any triggers.